 The innocent accomplices

 John Padfield – reeds

-John has played regularly at our Maghull residency.
+John plays regularly at our Maghull and Didsbury residencies.
 This photo was taken at Marston’s Sports & Social Club in November 2017 at our gig for Burton Jazz Club.
 It is reproduced by kind permission of Graham Tunnicliffe.

 George Galway – reeds

 George often played at our Didsbury residency where the audience always enjoyed an Irish jig in his feature spot.

 Phil Lucas – trumpet

 Son of James, Phil often deps when his dad is unavailable, e.g. on a cruise!